dustinpfister/blog_posts/_posts/threejs-examples-menus.md

 ### 1.a - The menus module \( r0 \)

 Here I have the source code for r0 of my menu.js module that seems to work okay thus far.
+There is just one public method that I call in a project in which I use this that will create and return an object that will contain a group of mesh objects.
+Each mesh object of the group will be a button that when clicked will fire an on click method and pass a ref to that button mesh object as an argument for the on click method.
+So then I can set a number of buttons that I want for the menu, and then a custom on click method where I will define the logic that I want to call when a button object is clicked.

 ```js
 // menu.js - r0 - from threejs-examples-menus